Everymind is pleased to support a campaign urging Novocastrians to dedicate an hour of their time this July to learning how to save a local life.

 “If there is one thing we could ask all Newcastle people to do this July, it’s to participate in QPR and share #QPRNewy.”

 QPR training has been made available as part of LifeSpan Newcastle with additional funding support from the Hunter New England and Central Coast Primary Health Network.
-It is available to all adults by visiting the QPR page.

 Interested organisations and businesses can register multiple numbers of participants at no cost.